QuotedTF/duelingbook-dark-minimal/README.md

 2. Go to <a href="https://duelingbook.com">DuelingBook</a> and open the extension

-3. Paste the following snippet in the "Code" section
+3. Paste the following snippet into the "Code" section

 	``@import url("https://raw.githubusercontent.com/QuotedTF/duelingbook-dark-minimal/main/duelingbook.css");``